 Trade Gold Trading

-Inverted Hammer CFD Candle Pattern and Shooting Star CFD Candle Pattern candle-sticks look alike.
-These candlestickshave a long upper shadow & a short body at the bottom.
-Their fill color does not matter.
-What matters is the point at where these candle-sticks appear whether at the top of a market cfd trend (star) or the bottom of a market cfd trend (hammer).
+Inverted Hammer CFD Candle Pattern and Shooting Star CFD Candle Pattern candlesticks look alike.
+These have a long upper shadow and a short body at the bottom.
+Their color does not matter.
+What matters is the point where they appear whether at the top of a market cfd trend (star) or the bottom of a market cfd trend (hammer).

 Difference is that inverted hammer is a bullish reversal cfd pattern while shooting star is a bearish reversal cfd pattern.

-How to Interpret Inverted Hammer Candle Pattern and Shooting Star CFD Candle Pattern
+How to Interpret Inverted Hammer CFDs Candle Pattern and Shooting Star CFD Candle Pattern

-Inverted Hammer CFD Candle Pattern and Shooting Star CFD Candle Pattern Chart Setup Patterns
+Inverted Hammer CFD Candle Pattern and Shooting Star CFD Candle Pattern CFDs Chart Patterns

 Inverted Hammer CFD Candlestick

-This is a bullish reversal candle pattern.
+This is a bullish reversal candle-stick pattern.
 It occurs at the bottom of a CFD trend.

 How to Analyze Inverted Hammer CFD Candles Pattern